-I am a culture-focused writer and journalist based in Florence, Italy.
-Born and raised in Mississippi, I’m now in my sixth year of Italian living, where I enjoy the (strangely complementary) missions of both sharing the best of my adopted city and country and debunking the myth of the dolce vita.
+I am a writer, journalist, and editorial consultant based in Florence, Italy.
+Born and raised in Mississippi, I’ve been calling Italy (another) home for eight (!) years now, and enjoy the strangely complementary missions of sharing the best of my adoptive city and country and debunking the myth of the dolce vita.

 During a long stint in a deputy editorial role at monthly magazine The Florentine, I launched a three years- and 30 volumes-strong humor column on renting in the Renaissance city; it became the basis for my first book Rental Diaries (The Florentine Press, 2020).
 An accredited member of the Italian Foreign Press Association (Milan chapter), I’ve written for the Washington Post, Forbes Travel Guide, and Time Out, among other publications.
 In 2018, I was awarded the Premio Famiglia Fiducia fellowship at Middlebury College’s Florence program, where I earned my M.A. in Italian Studies.
 Until I can achieve my childhood fantasy of hosting a globally syndicated talk show, I make do with a mouthy newsletter, A Little Bit Contrary, and a podcast, Spritz and Grits, which I produce with co-host/confidant and art historian Sally Tucker.

 Culture, art and literature, travel, and fashion are the beats where my background is strongest.
 All things Florence are fair game, but I am not a one-trick-Tuscan pony; I treat all subjects, in Italy or beyond, with a spirit of inquiry and generosity.
 To commission me, please email email@example.com.